It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 Yes, these Budecort inhalers are safe to take if you are pregnant or plan to be pregnant.

-Studies in animals have shown an adverse effect, but adequate and well-controlled studies in pregnant women have not shown a risk to the fetus in any trimester.
+Studies in animals have shown an adverse effect, but adequate and well-controlled studies in pregnant women have not demonstrated a risk to the fetus in any trimester.
 Consult a gynecologist or health care expert before using this medication.

 Is it safe to take it if I am breastfeeding?